 How do you kick in soccer?

 Kicking in soccer requires a very specific technique.
-Soccer players can immediately spot out those without soccer experience by how they kick.
+Soccer players can immediately spot those without soccer experience by how they kick.

 Teaching the fundamentals of how to kick in soccer at an early age is crucial.
 The pass is the first kind of soccer kick kids need to learn.